Rich and American? Australia wants you

-SYDNEY (Reuters) - Flush with the success of a millionaire visa program to attract wealthy Chinese, Australia is now promising citizenship to rich Americans who are willing to bring their cash and entrepreneurial talent Down Under.
+SYDNEY, July 13 (Reuters) - Flush with the success of a millionaire visa programme to attract wealthy Chinese, Australia is now promising citizenship to rich Americans who are willing to bring their cash and entrepreneurial talent Down Under.

 But there’s a rather large catch: participants in the invitation-only Premium Investment Visa scheme will need to invest A$15 million ($11.57 million) for the privilege of becoming an Aussie.

-Launched earlier this month but not widely publicized, the scheme’s investment requirements easily top the existing two-year-old Significant Investor Visa (SIV) program, which asks for a A$5 million commitment and has been especially popular with Chinese migrants.
+Launched earlier this month but not widely publicised, the scheme’s investment requirements easily top the existing two-year-old Significant Investor Visa (SIV) programme, which asks for a A$5 million commitment and has been especially popular with Chinese migrants.

 After all, why would a successful U.S. entrepreneur want to invest a large chunk of cash in Australia - a country very similar to the United States, just further away from everything - in exchange for a passport that carries few additional benefits to their own?